MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 uid: microsoft.quantum.how-to.visualize-circuits
 ---

-# How to represent quantum circuits
+# How to represent quantum circuit diagrams

+Quantum circuit diagrams are a visual representation of quantum operations.
+They show the flow of qubits through the quantum program, including the gates and measurements applied to them.

+For more information about quantum circuit diagram conventions, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).